 The process of aural rehabilitation is highly individualized however; certain protocols are central to evaluation and creation of a treatment plan.

-- Complete audiologic evaluation and diagnosis of the client’s unique hearing loss.
+- Complete audiologic evaluation and diagnosis of the patient’s unique hearing loss.

-- New users to this technology often need support, ensuring maximum utility, including refresher courses on how to use accessories that can further open the world to clients suffering from hearing loss.
+- New users often need support, including follow up appointments on how to use accessories that can help make hearing easier.

 - Ongoing counseling and training to improve overall communication abilities.